 The Dominican Health Tourism Association -ADTS- and its counterpart in Spaincares signed a collaboration agreement to enhance Iberoamerican medical travel.

 At the country’s stand at the International Tourism Fair -FITUR 2019- in Madrid, Dr. Alejandro Cambiaso and David Medina, president of ADTS and Spaincares, respectively, signed a document that expands the reach of medical travel to the Dominican Republic, now from Europe, and for the Dominican to seek another medical option in Spain, if needed.

-For the first time, the Dominican Health Tourism Association attended a FITUR event, which arrived at its 39th edition, as part of the delegation invited by the Minister of Tourism of the Dominican Republic, headed by the Minister Francisco Javier Garcia.
+For the first time, the Dominican Health Tourism Association attended a FITUR event, which arrived at its 39th edition, as part of the delegation invited by the Minister of Tourism of the Dominican Republic, Francisco Javier Garcia.

 David Medina considered it an important agreement to promote the exchange of knowledge, the flow of bilateral medical travelers and best practices.